NCAR/esds/communication.md

 ## [Project Pythia](https://projectpythia.org/)

 Want to learn more about using Python, GitHub, or Jupyter Notebooks for Earth system data science?
 Project Pythia is a home for Python-centered learning resources that are open-source, community-owned, geoscience-focused, and high-quality.
 Check out [Project Pythia](https://projectpythia.org/) tutorials, examples, and other training materials here.
 Project Pythia shares several contributors with the ESDS community and is a resource we highly recommend.

-## ESDS Activities Calendar

-You can add events to your calendar by clicking on an individual event and saving it to your google calendar.

-<iframe src="https://calendar.google.com/calendar/embed?src=c_nhpphc0mm0mhmpi7mibjh2t5dc%40group.calendar.google.com&ctz=America%2FDenver" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>